ambielecki/biking/README.md

 ## Details
 Login / Signup pages are implemented with PHP and a MySQL database, so that won't work locally unless you want to set up a dbconfig.php
-(it's not in version control as the setting are different locally and in production).
+(it's not in version control as the setting are different locally and in production) and a MySQL DB (I provided SQL scripts in the zip to setup the tables).
  It's a pretty minimal proof of concept setup.
 There's some server side validation and sanitization of inputs, but it would require a lot more work before really going live.
 User details are only contained in session variables, I'd need to implement client side cookies and a decent amount of code to make a remember me type function.

 ## Outside code